oracle-livelabs/database/ahf/ahf-apply-metadata-and-framework-updates/ahf-apply-metadata-and-framework-updates.md

 ## Task 1: Apply AHF metadata and framework updates

 Run the **ahfctl applyupdate** command to update metadata and framework files from the zip file provided.

-Run the **ahfctl queryupdate** command to check if an update was applied on the local node.
-Query the metadata updates using the **-all** option and the framework updates using **-updateid**.
+Run the **ahfctl queryupdate** command to check if an update was applied.
+Query all of the metadata and framework updates applied using the **-all** option and the **-updateid** option to query the updates with a specific update ID.

 1. To check if the installed version is 22.1.1: